junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 If all the previous steps are succesful at this point, you should get a link in this format `https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=<TOKEN-CANISTER-ID>` where `TOKEN-CANISTER-ID` is the id of your token ledger.

 All the premined tokens are now held by the principal address of the `default` identity.
-You can transfer these to an external wallet like plug to ease with the transfer process since using the command line is a little bit cumbersome.
+You can transfer these to an external wallet like plug to ease with the transfer process since using the command line to distribute the tokens is a little bit cumbersome.
 [Learn more about creating token canisters](https://internetcomputer.org/docs/current/developer-docs/defi/icrc-1/icrc1-ledger-setup)

 Alternatively, there are some no-code tools like [ICPEx](https://icpex.org/createToken), [ICPI](https://www.icpi.xyz/#/deploy) to create your token canister but as Juno,  we are not affiliated with any of these services and therefore cannot endorse any of them.
-It is up to the user to make their own research and decision to use them
+It is up to the user to make their own research and make a decision to use them

-The next step is to set up a marketing website for your new meme token.
+The next step is to set up a marketing website for your project.

 ---

 ## Launching the marketing website

-In this section, we are going to look setup the marketing website for our token using Juno.

-To set up a marketing website for your token using Juno, follow these steps:
+In this section, we are going to look setup the marketing website for our token.
+Follow these steps to set up a marketing website for your token using Juno

 - Ensure you have Node.js and npm installed on your computer.
 If not, follow the [guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/) to install them.